Tuesday, 24 December 2013

 10. Close the Header and Footer view

-11. A little down the page type in CAPITALS your book title and center it.
-(This is NOT your main Title Page)
+11. At the top of the page type in CAPITALS your book title and center it.
+(This is NOT your main Title Page, it's called a half title page)

 12. Insert TWO page beaks .
 If you are looking at the document in Print Layout view, two pages per screen your first page will appear on the left